Everything You Need to Know About Student Energy Bills

 Simplify your energy bills with UniHomes

-UniHomes makes it easy to find quality student accommodation across the UK - and all our properties come with bills included.
+UniHomes makes it easy to find quality student accommodation across the UK – and all of the properties on our website come with bills included.
 If you choose one of our student properties, you won’t have the hassle of setting up and paying your energy, water, or broadband bills.
-You can even choose to have a TV licence included in your monthly payments!
+You can even choose to have a TV Licence included in your monthly payments!

 Check out our range of student properties and see what we’ve got available in your student city.
 Remember that the price you see includes rent and utilities.